IDMNYU/sound-studio-s2024/Class1/README.md

   - Development: If you're seeing their work again, what's changed?
 What do you notice?

 ## Homework
-Go through the Max built-in tutorials 1-10 and 14-20.
-Feel free to look at other tutorials too, if you like.
+- Make a 60-120 second composition using the techniques that we talked about in class.
+  - Use the `quickrecord` patch (in Extras > Quickrecord) to record the output of your patch.
+- Max has very helpful built-in tutorials that you should reference.
+1-10 and 14-20 are especially useful.